 Conclusion

 During December and January, Enron repeatedly requested that TVA begin taking action on Enron’s requests.
 Each time, TVA personnel said that Enron’s requests would be addressed “soon.”
-At no point did TVA make claims that Enron was acting "unfairly to all market players"; that Enron was "burdening the system"; that Enron had failed to provide "precise transaction information"; that Enron was being "disingenuous", "trying to overwhelm the TVA system with speculative requests".
+At no point did TVA make claims that Enron was acting "unfairly to all market players"; that Enron had failed to provide "precise transaction information"; that Enron was being "disingenuous", "trying to overwhelm the TVA system with speculative requests".
 TVA's response was simply that Enron's requests would be addressed "soon".

 Since Enron's letter of February 4th, TVA has responded in a more timely manner on existing requests, and TVA has been cooperative on several new requests as well.
 We appreciate TVA's new level of cooperation.
 We remain very concerned, however, that TVA believes that somehow it is not obligated to follow the rules 100% of the time like everybody else.
 Enron and all other market participants are relying on TVA to make transmission available, in accordance with the stated rules, in a non-discriminatory manner.
 Your attack of Enron in the TVA Letter only heightens this concern.
 Again, TVA and Enron will need to work together on all future transmission requests, and Enron only asks that TVA operate in a commercial manner, complying with all existing rules.
 We appreciate your attention to these matters.